ndgeniebla/phaser-mkdocs/README.md

 We communicated over discord and in person.

 We used Git and GitHub to collaborate on the documentation.
-Originally we created a new page per section but quickly realized it was easier to have one person work on the main branch and the other on a seperate one to ease merge conflicts.
+Originally we created a new page per section but quickly realized it was easier to have one person work on the main branch and the other on a separate one to ease merge conflicts.

 ## How We Created Our Guide

-Our guide was created by learning from a pre-existing youtube video that (teaches the basics of Phaser 3)[https://www.youtube.com/watch?v=itXXERREvx8&t=1662s&pp=ygUNcG9uZyB0dXRvcmlhbA%3D%3D].
-We collaborated to assist one another with misunderstandings regarding the Phaser framework and integrated data insights collected from our in person beta test.
+Our guide was created by learning from a pre-existing youtube video that [teaches the basics of Phaser 3](https://www.youtube.com/watch?v=itXXERREvx8&t=1662s&pp=ygUNcG9uZyB0dXRvcmlhbA%3D%3D).
+We helped each other with misunderstandings regarding the Phaser framework and integrated data insights collected from our in-person beta test.

 ### Using Markdown

-Both of our group members were familiar with using markdown to create notes- working with Mkdocs Material provided a number of new functionalities that we had to learn to optimize our projects readability and flow.
+Both of our group members were familiar with using Markdown to create notes.
+Working with Mkdocs Material provided a number of new functionalities that we had to learn to optimize our projects readability and flow.

 ### Using VS Code

-Our group used VS Code to edit and create our markdown files.
-To view them, we served the files locally and viewed them in browser.
+Our group used Visual Studio Code (VS Code) to edit and create our markdown files.
+To view them, we served the files locally and viewed them in the browser.

 ### Using a Style Guide